-Agenda Item 9 (Issue 9.1.4) (amended by CPG PTA-5) Issue: Updating and rearrangement of the Radio Regulations.
+Agenda Item 9 (Issue 9.1.4) (amended by CPG-15-5)

+Issue: Updating and rearrangement of the Radio Regulations.
 The Resolution 67 resolves to initiate studies for possible updating, review and possible revision of outdated information, and rearrangement of certain parts of the Radio Regulations, except for Articles 1, 4, 5, 6, 7, 8, 9, 11, 13, 14, 15, 16, 17, 18, 21, 22, 23 and 59 and those parts which are being revised on a regular basis, as appropriate.
-Preliminary CEPT position:

 CEPT note the consideration of the issue in WP 1B.
 CEPT is of the view that there is no need update and rearrange the Radio Regulations under this issue.

 CEPT therefore propose NOC to the Radio Regulations under this issue.
-101100101011 CEPT Coordinator : Ms Olga Slyusar (Russian Federation)

-Agenda Item 9 (Issue 9.1.5) (approved by CPG-15-4) Issue: Resolution 154 (WRC-12).
-Consideration of technical and regulatory actions in order to support existing and future operation of fixed-satellite service earth stations within the band 3 400-4 200 MHz, as an aid to the safe operation of aircraft and reliable distribution of meteorological information in some countries in Region 1 Preliminary CEPT position:
+Issue: Resolution 154 (WRC-12).
+Consideration of technical and regulatory actions in order to support existing and future operation of fixed-satellite service earth stations within the band 3 400-4 200 MHz, as an aid to the safe operation of aircraft and reliable distribution of meteorological information in some countries in Region 1

-CEPT supports the modification of Resolution 154 (WRC-12) to urge relevant administrations in Region 1 to use special care in the coordination, assignment, and management of frequencies taking into consideration the potential impact on FSS earth stations [in neighbouring countries] used for satellite communications related to safe operation of aircraft and reliable distribution of meteorological information in the band 3 400-4 200 MHz.
-In this regard, CEPT is of the view that the RR should be limited to international issues and not for those within a given country, noting that the results of ITU-R studies can be relevant to both types of issues.
-CEPT considers that regulatory procedures currently exist in the Radio Regulations to address the issues raised by Resolution 154 (WRC-12), i.e. to coordinate, with their neighbouring countries, and to notify their receiving earth stations, to use relevant ITU-R methodologies to ensure compliance with RR No. 5.430A.
+- CEPT supports the modification of Resolution 154 (WRC-12) to urge relevant administrations in Region 1 to use special care in the coordination, assignment, and management of frequencies taking into consideration the potential impact on FSS earth stations [in neighbouring countries] used for satellite communications related to safe operation of aircraft and reliable distribution of meteorological information in the band 3 400-4 200 MHz. - In this regard, CEPT reminds that the RR is limited to international issues and not intended for those within a given country, noting that the results of ITU-R studies can be relevant to both types of issues. - CEPT considers that regulatory procedures currently exist in the Radio Regulations to address the issues raised by Resolution 154 (WRC-12), i.e. to coordinate, with their neighbouring countries, and to notify their receiving earth stations as well as to use relevant ITU-R methodologies to ensure compliance with RR No. 5.430A.
+CEPT is of the view that this agenda item should not be used to obtain additional protection compared to the one currently provided by the application of the existing regulatory procedures.
+CEPT considers that these FSS applications should not be considered as falling within the scope of No. 4.10. - CEPT notes that these two applications can be accommodated in parts of the band 3 400-4 200 MHz.

-Agenda Item 9 (Issue 9.1.6) (amended by CPG PTA-5) Issue: Resolution 957 (WRC-12) resolves to review the definitions of fixed service, fixed station and mobile station for possible modification and invites ITU-R to conduct the necessary studies including on the potential impact of such modifications.
-Preliminary CEPT position:
+Agenda Item 9 (Issue 9.1.6) (amended by CPG-15-5)

+Issue: Resolution 957 (WRC-12) resolves to review the definitions of fixed service, fixed station and mobile station for possible modification and invites ITU-R to conduct the necessary studies including on the potential impact of such modifications.

 CEPT is of the view that there is no need to modify the existing definitions of fixed service, fixed station and mobile station.
 Furthermore CEPT opposes any modification which may have any negative regulatory impact on existing allocations to radiocommunication services.
-CEPT therefore propose NOC to the Radio Regulations under this issue 101100101011 CEPT Coordinator : Mr Anders Jonsson (Sweden)